Do I need landlord’s insurance?

 - Legal Expenses Cover

-It is good to note that it may be a requirement from your bank who supplies your mortgage that you have relevant landlord insurance in place.
+It is good to note that it may be a requirement from your bank that supplies your mortgage that you have relevant landlord insurance in place.

 Landlord Contents Insurance